lasircc/las_1_knowledge_base/docs/biobank.rst

 There you can insert the name, choose a technique and then define the related marker(s) by clicking on the "Create Marker" button.
 Be aware that this procedure changes according to the chosen technique:

 	- **Histology:** a page opens up with a form in which the user can insert the features of a colorant.
 Some values are optional, but if you do not insert them now, you will not be able to do so until execution time.
 	- **IF and IHC:** here you have to insert an antibody, specifying features such as the referring gene.
-The system has already recorded a list of antibodies, thus if you type their name in field "Marker Name", you can pick the right one choosing among the autocomplete results.
+The system has already recorded a list of antibodies, thus if you type their name in field "Marker Name", you can pick the right one choosing among the auto-complete results.
 	- **FISH, CISH and RNAScope:** this category requires a probe.
 When you click "Create Marker" you are redirected to the *Annotation* module in which you can insert the probe name and the nucleotide sequence to find the right alignment on the genome.

 **Aliquots-> Slides labelling-> Plan**